CAReDiO: Cultural Alignment via Representativeness and Distinctiveness Guided Data Optimization: Conclusion

 \section{Conclusion}

-This paper addresses the critical challenge of representativeness and distinctiveness in cultural alignment data by introducing \Method, an LLM-empowered framework for automatic cultural data construction.
-It comprises a data synthesis pipeline and a selection strategy to construct cultural data with optimized representativeness and distinctiveness.
-Using the constructed dataset \Data~covering five distinct cultures, we demonstrate the superiority of \Method~over several recent datasets.
+This paper addresses the challenges of representativeness and distinctiveness in existing cultural datasets by introducing \Method, a novel data optimization framework.
+It applies an iterative schema to generate and refine questions and responses for two information-theoretic objectives, enhancing representativeness and distinctiveness.
+Using the constructed dataset \Data~covering 15 cultures, we demonstrate \Method~outperforms baseline datasets.
+Limitations and future directions are discussed in Appendix~\ref{sec:limitation_supp}.